user202729/plover_websocket_server/README.md

 or `{"translation": "abc"}`.

-Note: to avoid Plover being controlled by a malicious website, you should set some other than default key, and add the secret key to the request header 'X-Secret-Token'.
+Note: to avoid Plover being controlled by a malicious website, you should set some other than default key, and add the secret key to the request header `X-Secret-Token`.

 If there's some error during the execution, it will be silently ignored and printed on stderr.